-South Lot: Paving and wearing course
+South Lot: Paving and wearing course, as well as a possible parking ramp improvement

 These improvements will be funded from the parking fund.

 Goal: Continue providing high-quality public services with greater efficiencies and prioritized upgrades.
 Objective 2: Ensure that infrastructure demands of proposed development and redevelopment are balanced with services available within the community.